Skip to main content

 5) Transaction date

 c.
-When the servicing bank is needed to provide transaction data to comply with FOIA requests from the general public, the servicing bank charges a $350 fee to the party requesting the data to be paid prior to the search.
-In the instances where some searches result in no data or limited data, the servicing bank does not refund the charge, since they have performed the data search and provided the results.
+When the servicing bank is needed to provide transaction data to comply with FOIA requests from the public, the servicing bank charges a $350 fee to the party requesting the data to be paid prior to the search.
+In instances where search results in no data or limited data, the servicing bank does not refund the charge, since they have performed the data search and provided the results.
 If the party desires another search, a new fee of $350 is required.